ktaylor63/southeast/site/content/about/about-us.md

 ## What We Do

 The Southeast Region carries out this mission within the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee, as well as Puerto Rico and the U.S. Virgin Islands.
 Our regional office is located in Atlanta, Georgia.

+{{< figure class="photo-center" src="/images/pages/refuge-manager-takes-a-call.jpg" alt="A refuge manager in a U.S. Fish and Wildlife Service uniform takes a phone call from a boat." caption="A refuge manager makes a call.
+Photo by Tom MacKenzie, USFWS." link="https://flic.kr/p/82XMYU" >}}

 Our operations are guided by a Regional Director, Deputy Regional Director, and a team of Assistant Regional Directors.
 [Meet our regional leadership](/about/leadership/).